MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

-# SQL Queries & Outputs
+# SQL Queries & Results

 ## Section 1: Late Payments and Revenue Cycle (Recommendation: Negotiate with underperforming insurers)
 ### 1) Which insurance providers have the highest share of late payments (paid and unpaid)?